sivy/monkinetic-2020-content/posts/2000-09-16-the-new-template.md

-Slug: the-new-template
+date: 2000-09-16
-Date: 2000-09-16
+slug: the-new-template
-Title: The new template...
+title: The new template...
-layout: post
+---
 is coming along well.
-Conversant&#39;s style sheet editor is great.
-The form interface takes a lot ofthe guesswork out of &quot;what do I put where?&quot;
+Conversant's style sheet editor is great.
+The form interface takes a lot ofthe guesswork out of "what do I put where?"